Up to 30% OFF SITEWIDE + Earn 2x Points*. No Code Needed!

 Every time you get a new pair of glasses (whether the prescription is unchanged or not), eye strain tops the list of common issues people face as they get used to their new eyewear.

-The reason is that your eye muscles are working harder than usual as they familiarize themselves with the new prescription.
+The reason is that your eye muscles are working harder than usual as they familiarize themselves with a different prescription.
 Just like physical activity, the new eyeglasses give your eyeballs a workout.

 2. Distortion

-New prescription glasses sometimes distort your vision, at least in the first few days.
+New prescription glasses sometimes cause visual distortion, at least in the first few days.
 It’s especially common for first-time wearers of multiple prescriptions within a single lens, like progressives or bifocals.
-These glasses have multiple fields of vision correct for nearsightedness (myopia) and farsightedness (hyperopia).
+These glasses have multiple fields of vision for nearsightedness (myopia) and farsightedness (hyperopia).

 When you wear these prescription eyeglasses for the first time, your eye muscles are toggling between the near-distance and far-distance vision fields.
 As you can imagine, it takes some getting used to, especially if you previously only wore single vision glasses or had 20/20 eyesight.